kosich/js-functional-playground/README.md

 ## Currying

 ### Simple currying

+This implementation of currying is pretty simple and will evaluate passed function as soon as enough arguments passed (equal to <yourFunction>.length)

 ```javascript
     var curry = require('/src/currying/simple-curry.js').curry;

     // ...

     function add(a, b, c){
         return a + b + c;
     }